markflemingtennis/tennis-blog/content/posts/beat-the-three-opponents.md

 ### 3. Watch The Ball

-* To control your ensuing shot the ultimate goal is to make an effort to watch the ball in a manner to allow you to hit the ball in the center of the racket, it's "sweet spot".
+To control your ensuing shot the ultimate goal is to make an effort to watch the ball in a manner to allow you to hit the ball in the center of the racket, it's "sweet spot".

-* Like a golfer
+The techniques to attempt to master in watching the ball include:

+* Watch the ball leave your opponent's racket as described above.
+* Track the ball as it crosses the net and approaches you.
+* Keep your head down and make every attempt to see the ball contact the racket in the "sweetspot".
+* head down after contact

 ## OPPONENT TWO: BEAT THE NET